pdjr-module-libraries/FunctionMapper/api.md

   : public ModuleOperatorInterfaceClient
 ```

-Class providing a mapping between integer function codes and associated functions which support the requirements of `ModuleInterfaceHandler`.
+Class providing a mapping between integer function codes and associated functions which support the requirements of ModuleInterfaceHandler.

 ## Summary